 5.28.1 General

 The MAC entity may be configured by RRC with an SL DRX functionality that controls the UE's SCI (i.e., 1st stage SCI and 2nd stage SCI) monitoring activity for unicast, groupcast and broadcast.
 When using SL DRX operation, the MAC entity shall also monitor SCI (i.e., 1st stage SCI and 2nd stage SCI) according to requirements found in other clauses of this specification.

+Sidelink DRX and UE procedure on dedicated SL-PRS resource pool are not applied at the same time.

 RRC controls Sidelink DRX operation by configuring the following parameters: